Valentine’s day in Malta

 5. Tosca Restaurant, Mellieħa

-A bouquet says more than 1,000 words
+A bouquet of flowers says more than 1,000 words

 Why do we celebrate Valentine’s Day on 14 February?

-According to tradition, the Catholic saint and martyr Valentine of Terni was executed in Rome on 14 February 269.
-Naked and scantily clad men spanked (beat) women’s bottoms with goat or dog whips.
+The origins of Valentine’s Day can be traced back to ancient Rome.
+The pagan festival of Lupercalia was celebrated from 13 to 15 February.
+Naked and scantily clad men spanked (beat) the women’s buttocks with goat or dog whips.
 Back then, it was supposed to increase fertility and prevent infertility.
 This festival is also associated with the mating season of animals and the beginning of spring.
 In the 5th century, Pope Gelasius I “combined” or replaced the pagan Lupercalia festival with the Christian Valentine’s Day festival.

-According to tradition, the Catholic saint and martyr Valentine of Terni was executed in Rome on February 14, 269.
+According to tradition, the Catholic saint and martyr Valentine of Terni was executed in Rome on 14 February 269.
 Valentine of Rome married couples according to the Christian faith.
 He gave the married couples flowers from his garden.
 These couples are said to have been particularly happy.

-The alternative story to St. Valentine:
+The alternative story to St Valentine:

 What are the 5 languages of love

-• Love words (praise and appreciation)
+1. Kind words (praise and recognition)

-• Togetherness (tenderness and or time)
+2. Togetherness (tenderness and or time)

-• Helpfulness
+4. Helpfulness

-• Intimacy
+5. Intimacy

 Search